 - 1 large egg room temperature

-- 1/3 cup ghee , softened (OR can use softened butter if NOT paleo)
+- 1/3 cup ghee , softened (OR can use softened grass-fed butter (my first choice for best taste and texture) if NOT strict paleo)

 - 2/3 cup golden monk fruit sweetener (I have not tried this recipe with SWERVE or STEVIA so can't speak to the results if you use those)